brendtumi/bkmexpress/README.md

    }
 }
 ```

-then you just need to redirect your client browser
+then you just need to redirect your client browser.

 ## Contributors
 * Author: [Tümay Çeber](https://github.com/brendtumi)

 [bkm-url]: https://www.bkmexpress.com.tr